Davidg8011/cse15l-lab-reports/Lab_5.md

 * Looking at your isPrime() method I see you're checking if the number is divisible by 2 and returning false if it
 * is.
 This is a clever check but there is an edge case when the number is 2.
 2 is prime and should return true but
 * with your code the number 2 returns false which is why your number of prime numbers is off by one.
-* Looking at your terminal I see you have a check of sorts on line 2 of your run.sh file I would double, triple-
+* Looking at your terminal I see you have a check of sorts on line 2 of your run.sh file I would double,
-* check that the line is free from any logic or syntax errors.
+* triple-check that the line is free from any logic or syntax errors.